Memeszz/NutGod/README.md

 ```
 If you use more than one then it must be in that order.

-Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.
+Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of NutGod\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.

-\*`rmOld` removes any jars ending in `-release.jar`, which is the format KAMI uses.
+\*`rmOld` removes any jars ending in `-release.jar`, which is the format NutGod uses.
 If you use any other mod that uses that naming scheme please remove old versions manually.

-If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.
+If you prefer copying it manually, find a file in `build/libs` called `NutGod-<minecraftVersion>-<NutGodVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your minecraft folder is in the default location under your home folder.

 #### Windows
-You can build by running these commands in a terminal with the current directory being KAMI.
-(EG. `cd C:\Users\Username\Downloads\KAMI`)
+You can build by running these commands in a terminal with the current directory being NutGod.
+(EG. `cd C:\Users\Username\Downloads\NutGod`)
 ```
 gradlew.bat build
 ```

 To copy on windows run `autocopy.bat`

-If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods\1.12.2` folder of a minecraft instance that has forge installed.
+If you prefer copying it manually, find a file in `build/libs` called `NutGod-<minecraftVersion>-<NutGod>-**release**.jar` which you can copy to the `mods\1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your minecraft folder is in the default location under your %appdata% folder.